Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Bounds on proportion of the area of triangular holes

 Assume only $\tau_0, \tau_1$ and nodes in $S^-(\tau_0, \tau_1)$ can contribute to the triangle which bounds a triangular hole containing the origin, we can get a lower bound of the probability that the origin is inside a triangular hole.
-It is a lower bound because it is possible that $\tau_1$ can not contribute to a triangle which bounds a triangular hole containing the origin, but some other nodes with higher polar angles in the area $A^+$ can contribute to such a triangle.
-For example, in Figure \ref{case2upper}, if there is no node in $S^-$ but there are some nodes in $S^{\prime-}$, then $\tau_1$ can not contribute to any triangle which bounds a triangular hole containing the origin, but $\tau_1^\prime$ can form such a triangle with $\tau_0$ and another node in $S^{\prime-}$.
-Based on the assumption, we have
+It is a lower bound because it is possible that $\tau_1$ can not contribute to a triangle which bounds a triangular hole containing the origin, but some other nodes with higher polar angles in the region $A^+$ can contribute to such a triangle.
+E.g. in Fig. \ref{case2upper}, if there is no node in $S^-$ but there are some nodes in $S^{\prime-}$, then $\tau_1$ can not contribute to any triangle which bounds a triangular hole containing the origin, but $\tau_1^\prime$ can form such a triangle with $\tau_0$ and another node in $S^{\prime-}$.